OctopusDeploy/docs/docs/packaging-applications/package-repositories/index.md

 ```powershell
 Octopus.Server.exe path --nugetRepository=your new location
 ```
-3. Move your files from the old path (default is:  C:\Octopus\Packages) to your new location
+3. Move your files from the old path (default is: Â C:\Octopus\Packages) to your new location
 4. Restart the Octopus Server service